zhendongli2008/zhendongli2008.github.io/_pages/research.md

 author_profile: true
 ---

 Chemical systems with transition metal centers have fascinating functionalities in catalysis, illuminessence, and quantum information science.
-However, these systems remain difficult to be studied computationally.
-From the electronic structure aspect, the main theoretical challenges involve:
+However, these systems are extremely challenging for computational studies.
+From the electronic structure aspect, the main theoretical bottlenecks involve:

 **1. Strong correlation**: requiring efficient methods for large active space (~100 d/f orbitals)